 Domiciliary Care has some eligibility rules of its own.
 You must meet one of these criteria:

 Your annual income must not exceed the maximum annual Improved Disability VA Pension Rate

 You can find the special eligibility rules for Domiciliary Residential Rehabilitation and Treatment (Domiciliary Care) in the Code of Federal Regulations (CFR).
 Here are the references: Title 38, CFR 17.46, 17.47, and 17.48.
-They're available on the Web at either of these sites:
+They're available online at either of these websites: